Reviews You Can Rely On

 Cost

-FREE tech means all tools (but the pliers) are accessible while closed, and every tool can be deployed one-handed - a stark contrast from the action of traditional multi-tools.
-Many of the included tools are standard fare for LM but a few are especially noteworthy.
-We love the prominent impact surface on one end, the full-length file has a perfect combination of cuts and grits, and the two-bit drivers both come with swappable bits.
+FREE tech means all tools (except the pliers) are accessible while closed, and every tool can be deployed one-handed - a stark contrast from the action of traditional multi-tools.
+Many of the included tools are standard for LM but a few are particularly noteworthy.
+We love the prominent impact surface on one end, the full-length file has a perfect combination of cuts and grits, and both two-bit drivers include swappable bits.
 The biggest splash, however, is the knife.
 More specifically, with the blade steel used - MagnaCut.
 Straight from the mouth of its inventor, Dr. Larrin Thomas, the “hardness-corrosion resistance balance of MagnaCut is very impressive,” and the knife world is in enthusiastic agreement.
-Simply put, this alloy means your knife will last a very long time and hold its edge extremely well, meaning fewer sharpenings.
-ARC's hefty price tag is largely due to MagnaCut, so decide if a top-end knife is truly needed on your own multi-tool.
-For a great tool at a lower price point, you could try the Leatherman Surge or the SOG PowerAccess Deluxe.
+Simply put, this alloy means your knife will last a very long time and hold its edge extremely well, requiring fewer sharpenings.
+The MagnaCut is the primary reason for the high price point, so consider whether you truly need a premium knife.
+If you want a great tool at a lower price, you could try the Leatherman Surge or the SOG PowerAccess Deluxe.

 Leatherman's excellent FREE tech in action on the knife and pliers deployment.